 Grand Valley State University

-Grand Valley State University is expecting to welcome students to campus for in-person classes this fall.
+Grand Valley State University will welcome students to campus for in-person classes this fall.

 The university has not yet announced an official plan for fall classes.
 Officials say they are considering multiple scenarios to ensure the health and safety of students.